 Material produced by the Self Represented Litigation Network will include the following notice:

-Copyright National Center for State Courts.
+Copyright New Venture Fund.
 200x.
 Developed by the Self Represented Litigation Network.
 For reprint authorization policy go to www.srln.org/reprint.
-Any opinions expressed in the document are not necessarily those of the National Center for State Courts or of any members of the Self Represented Litigation Network.
+Any opinions expressed in the document are not necessarily those of the New Venture Fund or of any members of the Self Represented Litigation Network.
 (The last sentence will only appear in substantive work.)

 The following is the reprint policy that governs material in which the above notice appears: